stianloader/GslStarplane/README.md

 All mods with the same id/name that already exist in the extension directory will get removed in order to avoid duplicates.

-During the copy process the starplane annotations will get evaluated.

 **WARNING:** Removing a mod from the `deployMods` list will not remove them from the extensions folder yet.
 This may get changed should there be sufficient momentum.